ml-for-nlp/vector-biases/README.md

 In the *data/* directory, you will find 20,000 vectors from the much larger set released [here](https://fasttext.cc/docs/en/english-vectors.html) (FastText system).
 Those are 300-dimensional vectors trained on Wikipedia and very large news corpora (16B words).

-You only have a small code stub, showing you how to load the data and how to perform cosine similarity and nearest neighbours calculations over the semantic space.
-You are to expand this code to find evidence of biases.
+You have a small code stub in *explorer.py*, showing you how to load the data and how to perform cosine similarity and nearest neighbours calculations over the semantic space, and allowing you to explore t he data.

+You are to use the stub to perform some simple investigation of your choice on the data.
+A small example is included in *example-question.py* to get you started.